louipr/cytrac/docs/SAD.md

 ### 3.6 Patterns Viewpoint

-The Patterns Viewpoint describes architectural patterns and design strategies that support SRS v3.0 requirements for modularity, extensibility, and security-ready design.
+The Patterns Viewpoint describes architectural patterns and design strategies that support system requirements for modularity, extensibility, and security-ready design.

 #### 3.6.1 Architectural Patterns